 7. Decide What to Tell the Children

 I’m a big advocate in not keeping secrets.
 Children pick up on things anyway, and when they know there is tension in the house, but they don’t know why, they tend to assume that they are the cause of it.
 Telling your children what you did, at an age appropriate level, is likely a good idea.
 If you had an affair, for instance, you don’t necessarily need to say “I had an affair”, but you could tell a young child that Mommy did something that hurt Daddy.
 That way you’re letting the child know that you are the cause of the tension.
 If they’re teens, it’s likely a good idea just to be honest.
 They’ll find out one day anyway.
 Before you tell the kids anything, of course, talk to your husband about it.
 Say, “this is what I’d like to tell the children.”
 But my advice is always to be honest.

-During the period of time when your husband is distant from you, it’s tempting to get your emotional needs met from the kids.
+During the period of time when you’re trying to get your husband to forgive you, it’s tempting to get your emotional needs met from the kids.
 You’re heartbroken, so you pull them closer.
 Don’t do this.
 It’s not emotionally healthy for them.
 If you have emotional needs, seek out a friend, not your kids.

 If your husband sees you accepting responsibility in front of the kids, and not trying to sugar coat things, that will also go further in showing him that you are serious about your apology, and help your husband to forgive you faster.

 If you’ve messed up your marriage, the road back can be very long.
 But so many marriages have found themselves even stronger several years down the road because they have worked through these issues, and they’ve learned better communication techniques and put in place more boundaries.
-So don’t despair!
+So don’t despair–fogiveness is possible!

 And ladies, if any of you have ever walked through something similar, and had to get forgiveness from your husband, and you now find your marriage stronger, can you leave a comment?
 That will reassure so many of my readers.
 And if you have any other thoughts on how to encourage your husband to forgive you, please leave them in the comments, too!